Factors That Affect Life Insurance Premiums

 Gender

-There’s an expectation for females to live roughly six years longer than males.
+There’s an anticipation for females to live roughly six years longer than males.
 Because of this, women pay less on life insurance premiums than men.

 Health